pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 ![Basic generate Pulsar package](/img/atom/package.png)

-Once this command has run you'll see that Pulsar has created about a dozen files that make up the package.
-Let's take a look at each of them to get an idea of how a package is structured.
+Once this command has run you’ll see that Pulsar has created about a dozen files that make up the package.
+Let’s take a look at each of them to get an idea of how a package is structured.

 ```
 my-package/